Home » Florida » Discovering Florida’s Forgotten Coast: Untouched Beaches, Quaint Towns & Timeless Charm

 A tall, skeletal white lighthouse set against a bright blue sky.
 The SAn Blas lighthouse on the forgotten coast features a black lantern room at the top, with a circular viewing platform just beneath it.
 The structure consists of a central cylindrical column surrounded by a network of supporting white metal beams that form a lattice tower.
 At the base, a small set of stairs leads up to the entrance.
 The lighthouse is situated in a natural setting, with surrounding greenery including pine trees and various shrubs.
 The overall setting suggests a coastal environment, enhanced by the clear blue sky and lush vegetation.
 FGP

-Cape San Blas & St. Joseph Peninsula State Park: Where Wild Beauty Thrives
+Cape San Blas & St. Joseph Peninsula State Park: Wild Beauty That Works Out

 Forgotten Coast: a serene coastal scene under a clear blue sky.
 In the foreground, a large, weathered tree trunk juts prominently over a sandy shore, with roots exposed and hanging over the water's edge.
 Sunlight glints off the nearby water, creating small waves that lap against dark rocks scattered along the shoreline.
 In the background, a line of dense, green trees extends along the horizon, contributing to the natural, untouched feel of the landscape.
 The sunlight is bright, casting defined shadows and enhancing the colors of the scene.